neondatabase/website/content/docs/manage/endpoints.md

 ## Edit a compute endpoint

-Neon paid plan users can edit a compute endpoint to change the [compute size configuration](#compute-size-configuration).
+Neon paid plan users can edit a compute endpoint to change the [compute size](#compute-size-configuration) or [Auto-suspend](#auto-suspend-delay-configuration) configuration.

 To edit a compute endpoint: